rveltz/PiecewiseDeterministicMarkovProcesses.jl/docs/src/index.md

 We briefly recall facts about a simple class of PDMPs.
 They are described by a couple $(x_c,x_d)$ where $x_c$ is solution of the differential equation $\frac{dx_c}{dt} = F(x_c,x_d,t)$.
 The second component $x_d$ is a jump process with rates $R(x_c,x_d,t)$.
 At each jump of $x_d$, a jump can also be added to the continuous variable $x_c$.

+!!! note "ODE Solvers"
+    A lot of care have been used to be sure that the algorithms do not allocate and hence are fast.
+This is based on an iterator interface of `DifferentialEquations`.
+If you chose `save_positions = (false,false)`, the allocations should be independent from the requested jump number.
+However, the iterator solution is not yet available for `LSODA` in `DifferentialEquations`.
+Hence you can pass `ode = :lsoda` to access an old version of the algo (which allocates) or any other solver like `ode = Tsit5()` to access the new solver.

 ## Installation